top of page

 Azure provides flexible role-based access control for Azure resources through which you can efficiently manage users access to azure resources, can allow the level of permission, and can identify their access to various resources.
 This access control is called as Azure role-based access control i.e., Azure RBAC.

 • Similarly, granting access to subscription level.
-Example: allowing a user to create only virtual machine (Windows Virtual Desktop) in specific subscription.
-Or allow user to create Azure App service as well as Logic (multiple) services with contribute, read or owner role.
+Example: allowing a user to create only virtual machine (Windows Virtual Desktop) in a specific subscription.
+Or allow users to create Azure App service as well as Logic (multiple) services with contribute, read, or owner roles.

-• Giving different accesses to different scopes like management group, subscriptions, resource group or Power Platform resource outsourcing.
+• Giving different accesses to different scopes like management groups, subscriptions, resource groups or Power Platform resource outsourcing.

 • Granting access to an application to access to resources as well.

-• We can do many to many relations between roles, scopes and users or group (security principal).
+• We can do many to many relations between roles, scopes, and users or groups (security principal).

 Azure RBAC Type

-• In-built RBAC Roles – In-built roles are predefined by Microsoft i.e. Owner, Contributor, Reader.
+• In-built RBAC Roles – In-built roles are predefined by Microsoft i.e. Owner, Contributor, and Reader.

-• Custom Roles – Custom Roles are created by a admin to maintain the access and compliance policies
+• Custom Roles – Custom Roles are created by an admin to maintain the access and compliance policies

 What can we do with RBAC?